How to Pay for College

 Exploring Alternative Payment Options

 In addition to supplementing loan borrowing with out-of-pocket funding, some employers offer tuition assistance or reimbursement.
 Reach out to the human resources department where you work and see what benefits may be available to as yet another option to potentially reduce the amount of student loans you'll need.
 Employee tuition benefit, coupled with reasonable out-of-pocket payments, may allow you to refuse the loan portion of your award entirely.

 Even though student loans may seem like the go-to choice for financing your college education, you have the power to customize exactly how your tuition is covered.
 Any partial payment that results in a reduction of loan funding is a win now, and will be even more beneficial once repayment begins.

-Jillienne Marinelli is a communications analyst in Student Financial Services at Southern New Hampshire University.
+Jillienne Marinelli is the manager of communications in Student Financial Services at Southern New Hampshire University.

 July 22, 2021

 Your personal preferences, the time and resources you can put toward your coursework and any credits you’ve already earned are all factors that will impact how quickly you can reach your educational goals.
 An online bachelor’s degree program can help you fit your learning into a busy schedule.